MOST RECENT

 18 Years of Age and Older

-If you are at least 18 years of age, you will not have to follow the graduated license law and complete drivers education courses (although you may do so if you wish, there is no law that stops from receiving extra education) prior to taking the California drivers license test.
+If you are at least 18 years of age, you will not have to follow the graduated license law and complete drivers education courses (although you may do so if you wish, there is no law that stops you from receiving extra education) prior to taking the California drivers license test.
 However, you must still apply for a drivers permit and take a California permit test at the Department of Motor Vehicles.
-The test covers the state driving rules and you may prepare for it by reading the California drivers handbook and testing yourself with free California drivers practice tests.
-You will not be able to take the drivers test unless you hold a learners permit or an out-of-state license.
+The test covers the state driving rules and you may prepare for it by reading the California drivers handbook and testing yourself with a free California drivers practice test.
+Keep in mind that you do not have to settle for this single test and we have other sample knowledge exams available on the website.
+Once done with the above test, switch to taking this California DMV practice permit test and when you are tired of this one, polish it off with some practice permit test CA study question.
+Studying as much as possible now will really pay off when you visit the DMV to take the real knowledge test.
+Remember, you will not be able to take the driving test without passing the knowledge exam first!

 Scheduling The Test, What To Expect